 - Muscle weakness, spasticity, and coordination problems

-- Contractures, which can affect bone growth, cause bones to curve and bend, and can cause joint deformities or dislocations
+- Contractures can affect bone growth, cause bones to curve and bend, and can cause joint deformities or dislocations

 - Premature aging because of the excessive strain that cerebral palsy puts on the body